 In the 1850s, the Lake Erie islands were purchased for grape production, giving them their nickname, "wine islands."
 Since the early 20th century the Lonz Winery was a familiar landmark at Middle Bass Island.
 After the winery closed, the state purchased the complex, which included a marina and acres of undeveloped Lake Erie shoreline.
 Today, a modern marina offers day-use and overnight boat slips, and a harbormaster building with modern conveniences for visitors.

-Overnight dockage is available May 15-Oct 15.
+Overnight Dockage at the Marina: Available May 3-Oct 15.
 For guaranteed overnight dockage, call the Middle Bass Island Marina directly at (419) 285-0311.
 Full payment for overnight dockage is due at the time of reservation.
 Minimum 2-night stay required on holiday weekends.

 - 11am-9pm: $15 or $20 with electric

 - 11pm-11am: $1.50 per foot or $1.75 per foot with electric, or $30 minimum